-- Describe and evaluate potential and proposed design, construction and operation mitigation methods to avoid adverse effects on Aboriginal and historical cultural heritage, and where avoidance is not possible, to minimise adverse effects. - Develop CHMPs to the satisfaction of First Peoples State Relations. - Develop a chance finds procedure. - Develop archaeological management plans (where required) to manage historical heritage investigation/excavation etc.
+- Describe and evaluate potential and proposed design, construction and operation mitigation methods to avoid adverse effects on Aboriginal and historical cultural heritage, and where avoidance is not possible, to minimise adverse effects. - Develop CHMPs to the satisfaction of the First People of the Millewa-Mallee Aboriginal Corporation (for Wallpolla Island) and First Peoples State Relations (for Lindsay Island). - Develop a chance finds procedure. - Develop archaeological management plans (where required) to manage historical heritage investigation/excavation etc.